-A B and a second secon C D F Metric B. POC Measurements Accurate statement of pre-petition arrearage to system of record.
-Error 1 Erro hold Rate 2 Test Loan Population and Error Definition % Population Definition: POCs filed in the review period.
+Α subukturan B C D AND THE RESERVE OF THE PROPERTY OF THE PROPERT Metric B. POC Measurements Accurate statement of pre-petition arrearage to system of record.
+Loan Level Tolerance for Error 1 Amounts on stated by the greater of \$ or 3% of the correct Pre Petition Arrearage er 5% Test Loan Population and Error Definition Population Definition: POCs filed in the review period.
 Error Definition: # of Loans where sum of errors exceeds the allowable threshold.
 Test Questions 1) Are the correct amounts set forth in the form, with respect to pre-petition missed payments, fees, expenses charges, and escrow shortages or deficiencies?
 C. MRS Affidavits Customer is in default and amount of arrearage is within tolerance.
-Amounts overstated (or for escrows amounts, understated) by the greater of \$50 or 3% of the correct Post Petition Total Balance % Population Definition: Affidavits supporting MRS's filed in the review period Error Definition: # of Loans where the sum of errors exceeds the allowable threshold.
-Verify against the system of record, within tolerance if overstated: a. the post-petition default amount; b. the amount of fees or charges applied to such pre-petition default amount or post- petition amount since the later of the date of the petition or the preceding statement; and c. escrow shortages or deficiencies.
+Amounts overstated for escrow amounts, understate by the grea of \$50 or 3% the correc Post Petitic or s d) eer of t Population Definition: Affidavits supporting MRS's filed in the review period Error Definition: # of Loans where the sum of errors exceeds the allowable threshold.
+1. Verify against the system of record, within tolerance if overstated: a. the post-petition default amount; b. the amount of fees or charges applied to such pre-petition default amount or post-petition amount since the later of the date of the petition or the preceding statement; and c. escrow shortages or deficiencies.

-\mathbf{A} C D Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions 3.
-Pre-foreclosure Initiation Accuracy of Account information.
+A В C D E F F Metric 3.
+Pre-foreclosure Initiation Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions A. Pre Foreclosure Initiation Accuracy of Account information.
 Amounts over stated by the greater of \$99 or 1% of the Total balance 5% Population Definition: Loans with a Foreclosure referral date in the review period.
 Error Definition: # of Loans that were referred to foreclosure with an error in any one of the foreclosure initiation test questions.
 Verify all the amounts outlined below against the system of record.
 1. Was the loan delinquent as of the date the first legal action was filed?
 2. Was information contained in the Account Statement completed accurately? a) The total amount needed to reinstate or bring the account current, and the amount of the principal; b) The date through which the borrower's obligation is paid; c) The date of the last full payment; d) The current interest rate in effect for the loan; e) The date on which the interest rate may next reset or adjust; f) The amount of any prepayment fee to be charged, if any; g) A description of any late payment fees; and h) a telephone number or electronic mail address that may be used by the obligor to obtain information regarding the mortgage.